Ayrton09/umbrella-ranked/README.md

     * `umbrella_ranked.phrases.txt` -> `addons/sourcemod/translations/`
 3.  **Restart** your server or change map.
 The plugin will **auto-generate** its configuration at `cfg/sourcemod/umbrella_ranked.cfg`.

+⚙️ Configurable CVarsAdjust these settings in cfg/sourcemod/umbrella_ranked.cfg:CVarDefaultDescriptionsm_rank_min_kills1Minimum kills required to be ranked and saved.sm_rank_cooldown3.0Seconds a player must wait between using commands.sm_rank_top1_sound...Sound path to play when the Top #1 player joins.

 ---

 ## 🗄️ Database Setup